Humboldt Penguin vs Royal Penguin

 Do Humboldt Penguins and Royal Penguins live in the same area?

-Humboldt Penguins are found in Peru, Chile.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Humboldt Penguins are found in Peru, Chile, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.